SteeltoeOSS/Samples/Management/src/ActuatorWeb/README.md

 ---

-See the Official [Steeltoe Management Documentation](https://docs.steeltoe.io/api/v3/management/) for more information.
+See the Official [Steeltoe Management Documentation](https://docs.steeltoe.io/api/v4/management/) for more detailed information.